 Usability

-The Canonical team developed Ubuntu focused on creating an easy-to-use Linux.
-Therefore, Ubuntu gets high marks for its user-friendliness when it comes to usability.
+The Canonical team developed Ubuntu, with a focus on creating an easy-to-use Linux.
+Therefore, Ubuntu gets high marks for its user-friendliness in terms of usability.
 This straightforward distribution allows you to install a graphical user interface on a server for easier management.
 The GUI is intuitive and easy to manage, with a handy search function.
 Running utilities from the command line is straightforward.
 Most commands will suggest the proper usage, and the sudo command is easy to use to resolve “Access denied” errors.

 Ubuntu Linux offers a more seamless software installation process.
 Most commonly used software and operating system features are included and updated automatically.